Fort Worth, Texas: Federal facilities

 Fort Worth is home to one of the two locations of the Bureau of Engraving and Printing.
 In 1987, construction on this second facility began.
 In addition to meeting increased production requirements, a western location was seen to serve as a contingency operation in case of emergencies in the Washington, DC, metropolitan area; as well, costs for transporting currency to Federal Reserve banks in San Francisco, Dallas, and Kansas City would be reduced.
 Currency production began in December 1990 at the Fort Worth facility; the official dedication took place April 26, 1991.
 Bills produced here have a small "FW" in one corner.

 The Eldon B. Mahon United States Courthouse building contains three oil-on-canvas panels on the fourth floor by artist Frank Mechau (commissioned under the Public Works Administration's art program).
 Mechau's paintings, The Taking of Sam Bass, Two Texas Rangers, and Flags Over Texas were installed in 1940, becoming the only New Deal art commission sponsored in Fort Worth.
 The courthouse, built in 1933, serves the United States District Court for the Northern District of Texas and was listed in the National Register of Historic Places in 2001.

 Federal Medical Center, Carswell, a federal prison and health facility for women, is located in the Naval Air Station Joint Reserve Base Fort Worth.
 Carswell houses the federal death row for female inmates.
 Federal Medical Center, Ft.
 Worth, a federal prison and health facility for men, is located across from TCC-South Campus.
 The Federal Aviation Administration, National Archives and Records Administration, and Federal Bureau of Investigation have offices in Fort Worth.

+Politics

+Since 2012, Tarrant County has shifted about 10 points to the left—even though Mitt Romney won the county that year by 15.8 points.
+In contrast, the city of Fort Worth has moved only about 2 points left during the same period.
+This relative stability in Fort Worth’s political leanings is largely due to its substantial Hispanic population.
+The Republican Party—particularly under Trump—has made significant inroads with Hispanic voters, capturing 55% of the Latino vote statewide in 2024.
+As Hispanic voters have trended right, white suburbanites in Fort Worth have moved left, effectively balancing the overall margin.
+Consequently, Fort Worth’s voting dynamics remain roughly similar to 2012, when Romney lost the city by just one point to Barack Obama.

+Fort Worth's current mayor is Mattie Parker, who has held the position since 2021.
+Fort Worth is one of the few major cities in the state to have a Republican mayor.
+Notably, Fort Worth is the second-largest city—after Dallas—to be governed by a Republican mayor.